Updated August 2023

 Can my barriers and furniture remain in the roadway when I’m not in operation?

-Yes, except when the curb lane functions part-time as a moving lane, roadway seating area may be closed to vehicles and barriers, and may remain in place 24/7 for the duration of the program.
-Tables and chairs must be removed or secured in place when not in use.
+Yes, however, tables and chairs must be removed or secured in place when not in use.
 For part-time moving lanes, all barriers and furniture must be removed during the period the curb lane functions as a moving lane.

 Is the seating exclusive to my business and can I serve food?

-Yes, seating is exclusive for your business and table service is allowed.
+Yes, seating is exclusive to your business and table service is allowed.

 Can I serve alcoholic beverages in the outdoor dining area?